Growing up in Wallasey on the Wirral, Paul Hollywood was close to his maternal granddad, Norman Harman.

 “He broke down here,” says a visibly upset Paul, “I wish I’d known.”
 But nobody should doubt Norman’s bravery: his service record says he was an “exemplary” solider.

-Back in Britain, Norman continues to trace his maternal family tree, beginning by learning about the life of his 3x great grandfather, Kenneth McKenzie, who was a policeman in 19th-century Glasgow and patrolled the docks.
+Back in Britain, Norman continues to trace his maternal family tree, beginning by learning about the life of his 3x great grandfather, Kenneth McKenzie, who was a policeman in 19th century Glasgow in Scotland and patrolled the docks.

 It seems Kenneth, who liked a drink, may not have been much cop as a constable.
 After a string of incidents, including the assault of a prisoner, he was dismissed from the police service.
 Kenneth ended his days in the poorhouse, and the records here enable Paul to go back another generation.